My favorite thought experiments with the Parasolverse, Gentle Reader, revolve around fashion. Are you surprised?

 - Cravats are universal, because they cover over neck marks in drones (who tend to be male)

-- On the flip side, carved wooden hair sticks and silver cravat pins show a marked increase in popularity amongst those less enamored of the supernatural set
+- On the flip side, carved wooden hair sticks and silver cravat pins show a marked increase in popularity among those less enamored of the supernatural set

 - As does snuff (werewolves hate snuff, it makes them sneeze) and Earl Grey Tea (Vampires dislike citrus oils).
 In London, as a result, both snuff and Earl Grey are considered very vulgar.
 (On a similar note, while Charles Grey, 2nd Earl Grey was clearly a progressive in favor of supernatural integration, he was known to dislike the vampire contingent due to a long standing association with the military and thus the werewolf packs.
 This explains why this particular tea was named after him.)